New announcement. Learn more

 • Failure to receive appropriate treatment in growing years.

-There are often many causes for the pain in your back and Osteopaths are even better trained than most medical doctors to figure out what has gone wrong, give you advice, and treat appropriately so that most of the time your pain goes away quickly and you can avoid long term back pain, injections or surgery.
+Osteopaths are very well trained and experienced to figure out what has gone wrong with your back, give you the up to date advice, and provide specific hands on treatment.
+Then most of the time your pain goes away quickly and you can avoid long term back pain, medication, injections or surgery.

-Osteopaths study for five years full-time at university to become a doctor of the musculoskeletal system.
-We study anatomy in great detail, along with physiology which is about how the body functions.
-We are trained to take a medical history, perform physical and osteopathic examinations, appropriate orthopedic and neurological tests, and refer for x-rays to help us come up with a list of possible causes for your problem.
+Osteopaths are trained to take a medical history, perform physical and osteopathic examinations, appropriate orthopedic and neurological tests, and refer for x-rays to help us come up with a list of possible causes for your problem.
 It's always preferable when the cause of your pain is something we can treat and that is the case most of the time.
-When the cause is something else, we refer appropriately.
+When the cause could be something else, we refer appropriately.

-All our practitioners are trained to look for the CAUSE of the problem and fix that rather than recommend long-term use of painkillers or antinflammatories to mask the pain which left untreated, tends to get worse.
+At City Osteopaths healthcare, all our practitioners are trained to look for the CAUSE of the problem and fix that rather than recommend long-term use of painkillers or antinflammatories to mask the pain which left untreated, tends to get worse.

 Why is it called Osteopathy?
 Well Dr AT Still who discovered osteopathy in the late 1800s in America said "You start with the bones".
 But it's only a start and osteopaths look not only at your bones but muscles, ligaments, tendons, fascia, nerves, arteries, lymphatics, and viscera.
 We look at your posture, your body type, and your illness and accident history.
 We check you out from top to toe!

-How do we fix things?
-Well, osteopaths have a wide range of technique approaches from the very gentle such as cranial which can be used on a newborn baby, through functional, fascial, balanced ligamentous tension, muscle energy technique, GOT, and short lever manipulation.
-Osteopaths are known for their gentle approach, using only as much force as necessary to achieve a result.
 In a hip, knee, or foot problem, the cause may be coming from the muscles, ligaments, bones, or discs of the back and once the nerve and blood supply is improved, the hip, knee, or foot are healthy and pain-free again.
-So often I hear "Oh it's just me getting old" (they are 45!) our treatment works wonders by getting the body functioning as it's designed to.
+So often we hear "Oh it's just me getting old" (they are 45!) our treatment works wonders by getting the body functioning as it's designed to.

-Cranial osteopathy is very useful in trauma, for example where a fall has sprained the ligaments of the back and normal movement and exercise have been limited for many years due to pain, a skilled osteopath can gently remove the strain and help restore normal function.
-It's not uncommon to treat an injury that has been there for many years and back and hip discomfort ease away.
 If you have had an accident within the last year, there is no need to see your doctor, our Reg.
 Osteopaths can put you on ACC to cover osteopathy treatment and also for acupuncture.
 ACC data from 2001-2017 covering around half a million claims, shows that Osteopathy gets people better in half the number of treatments compared to Physiotherapists or Chiropractors.
 The average number of treatments required is 3 for Osteopaths vs 5-6 for Physios and Chiropractors.